 2. Build a Roadmap

 Now that you have a thorough understanding of the security deficiencies (gaps) in your system, your next step is to determine which solutions will have the most impact on correcting them.
 Identifying and selecting the right solutions out of the hundreds available is critical.
 Thoroughly vet each solution because manufacturers are known to over promise on features and integrations.
-After deciding which solutions will have the most impact, you need to identify where dependencies are at for implementation.
+After deciding which solutions will have the most impact, you need to identify where your dependencies are at for implementation.
 Once you have identified solutions and the dependencies required for implementation, you can now sequence solution implementations on a project roadmap.

 3. Find Partners in Your Organization